ohager/react-monorepo-demo/README.md

 ## Bootstrapping

-Once cloned this repository do the following:
+Once cloned this repository just do the following:

 1. `npm i`
-2. `npx lerna bootstrap` to bootstrap package linking and installing their dependencies

-And you are ready to go
+And you are ready to go!

 ## Build Component Packages